ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 You can install just the stand-alone package from the [Installing the stand-alone IBM Cloud CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli) page.

 Access to services via {{site.data.keyword.cloud_notm}} CLI is governed through Identity and Access Management.
-In order to use the CLI to view or manage a service (or to grant privileges to another user on your account), you have to set the correct permissions.
+In order to use the CLI to view or manage a service (or to grant privileges to another user on your account), you must set the correct permissions.
 For more information about IAM management, see the [IAM Getting Started tutorial](/docs/iam?topic=iam-getstarted)

 ## Installing the {{site.data.keyword.databases-for}} CLI plug-in
 {: installing_cli_plugin}